-Fay is engaged as a consultant to Site Group International which delivers Industry based workforce development solutions, including nationalisation and project-based training throughout Australia and the Asia-Pacific region.
+Since 2014 Fay has been engaged as a consultant with Site Group International which delivers Industry based workforce development solutions, including nationalisation and project-based training throughout Australia and the Asia-Pacific region.
 Between 2006 and 2014, she represented a diverse range of multi‑national and WA companies in the areas of government relations advocacy and business development.
 From 1996 until 2006, Fay worked for Ministers in both Federal and State Governments and has experience across a range of areas including the administrative processes of government and the work of government agencies in the implementation of policy initiatives.

 Dr Joanna Elfving-Hwang is an Associate Professor of Korean Studies at the University of Western Australia where she teaches and researches aspects of Korean society and culture.
 She has published on and provides industry consultancy work on Korean beauty and cosmetic industry, ageing, as well as Korean popular culture.

 An enthusiastic ‘Koreanist’, she served in a number of elected positions to promote Korean Studies both in academia and in the industry.
 Jo is the current President of the Korean Studies Association of Australasia (KSAA) and was the immediate past Treasurer for KSAA prior to that.